How Your Child's Allergies Can Change With Age

 “There are things we teach families to help control the impact of allergens,” she says.
 “For instance, when your child comes into the house from outside, we recommend washing their face and hands and changing their clothes.
 Also, keeping windows shut, even in the nice weather, will help.”

 For indoor allergens – like dust mites – the recommendations include using pillow and mattress encasements and keeping the humidity level in your house at or below 50 percent.
 If the family pet is the issue, kids shouldn’t allow the animal in their bedroom or be its primary caregiver.

 Over-the-counter medicines, such as antihistamines and nasal decongestants, can help control spring allergies.
 For more severe allergies or those that don’t respond to OTC medicines, your doctor may recommend prescription medicines or getting allergy shots.

 “Allergy shots help with year-round management of allergens,” Dr. Wessell says.
 “Your child starts off getting injections weekly, then it becomes monthly.
 Total time commitment for shots is three to five years to create a tolerance to the allergens.”

-Kathryn Ruda Wessell, DO is a pediatric allergist at University Hospitals Rainbow Babies & Children’s Hospital.
-You can request an appointment with Dr. Ruda Wessell or any other doctor online.
+Kathryn Ruda Wessell, DO, is a pediatric allergist at University Hospitals Rainbow Babies & Children’s Hospital.
+You can request an appointment with Dr. Ruda Wessell or any University Hospitals doctor online.